Open-Paws/Datasets/gutenberg_books/README.md

 # Project Gutenberg Text Chunks

 This folder contains manually selected books on Project Gutenberg that are relevant to animal rights and plant-based diets, divided into text chunks which are labelled by their position in the book.
 These texts have been chosen to provide domain-specific data for collecting human feedback from animal advocates.
-It should be noted that many of these books are focused on vegetarianism rather than veganism, or about domesticated animals more generally rather than specifically from a pro-animal perspective.
-Therefore, it should be used primarily for gathering human feedback rather than directly for training AI or ML models.
+It should be noted that many of these books are focused on vegetarianism rather than veganism, or are about domesticated animals more generally rather than written specifically from a pro-animal perspective.
+Therefore, it should be used primarily for gathering human feedback to rank the texts by the CRITERIA score, rather than used directly for training AI or ML models.

 ## Project and License